-Between 2005 and 2018, Judith travelled extensively throughout Europe and to the United States to develop
+Between 2005 and 2018, Judith travelled extensively throughout Europe and to the United States to develop her artist

-collections of abstract geometric art.
+of abstract geometric art.
 In 2012 Judith was interviewed for the French art documentary "Lignes et Paysages" produced by 60 Degrees Productions.

-For the School of Psychology/University
+For the School of Psychology/University of

-of New South Wales, Australia, Judith was commissioned in 2016 to create "Thirty-Six", a largescale digital facade graphic, for the foyer of the UNSW Mathews Building.
+New South Wales, Australia, Judith was commissioned in 2016 to create "Thirty-Six", a largescale digital facade graphic, for the foyer of the UNSW Mathews Building.
 Her most recent exhibitions include: "Thought Form", Grey St. Gallery/Griffith University,

 Australia; "Geometry and Place"/Bundaberg Regional Art Gallery, Australia; ''The Momentum"/Angus Hughes Gallery London, United Kingdom; and "Orthogonal 16"/Red House Centre for Culture and Debate & Contemporary Space, Sofia & Varna, Bulgaria.
 A recent